-It is the responsibility of the outgoing council and minister to meet with the incoming council and minister to provide for the turnover of all records.
-The new council and minister should determine the principal location of the documents and records so that the regional councilors can readily access that information.
+It is the responsibility of the outgoing council and minister to meet with the incoming council and minister to turn over all records, The new council and minister should determine the principal location of the documrnts and records so that information can be accessed easily.
 Those records should be kept in a safe place and include:

 - 1. Document of canonical establishment

 - 2. Ritual

 - 3. Rule

 - 4. General Constitutions

 - 5. National Statutes

-- 6. A file containing guidelines for:
+- 6. A file containing guidelines for

-- Elections local and regional
+- Elections, local and regional

-- Duties of councilors ۲
+- Duties of council members

-- Reports to National and æ Region
+- Reports to National and Region

-- 7. History of the Region
+- 7. History of the Fraternity

-- 8. Up-to date inventory of all equipment, which belongs to the region, such as computers, office furniture and miscellaneous supplies.
+- 8. Up-to-date inventory of all equipment that be-longs to the fraternity, such as computers, office furniture, and miscellaneous supplies